 Some conveyancing solicitors in Beccles offer services on an hourly rate others work on a fixed fee.

 Your property lawyer will work on a fixed conveyancing fee basis, with no hidden fees.
 Your detailed quote will explain what you will pay when your house purchase or sale goes through.

-If, for whatever reason, your house purchase or sale does not go ahead, you will pay no legal fees at all with our No Sale, No Fee guarantee.
+If, for whatever reason, your house purchase or sale does not go ahead, you will pay no legal fees at all with a No Sale, No Fee guarantee.

 I'm buying a home in Beccles - which searches will I need?